Why clone SSD to HDD in Windows 10?

 Step 5.
 Shut down your computer after completing the cloning process.
 You can now change the boot priority in the BIOS so that you can boot Windows 10 from the cloned HDD.
 We suggest you remove the source disk when performing the boot test.

 You might find unallocated space on your hard drive after the cloning process.
 Don’t worry, you can fully make use of the unallocated space by referring to the unallocated space after cloning guide.

 It is possible to edit the partitions on the HDD by clicking Edit Partitions.
 It will be unavailable if you check the Sector by sector clone box.

-If you clone an SSD to an SSD in Windows 10, please check the SSD Alignment feature to improve the read and write speeds of the destination SSD.
+If you clone hard drive to SSD or clone SSD to larger SSD in Windows 10, please check the SSD Alignment feature to improve the read and write speeds of the destination SSD.

 Above steps also apply to cloning an SSD to a HDD in Windows 7, Windows 8, and Windows XP.

 All clone features in free trial edition only support simulate operations.